HenriMertens/PICOGYM/rev/hard/Droids0/Droids0_solution.md

   return uVar2;
 }
 ```
-  7) I honsetly cant explain some of the stuff thats happening, but the most important thing will be the if block.
+  7) I honestly cant explain some of the stuff thats happening, but the most important thing will be the if block.
 Ghidra also has some trouble since it tells me that `dill(uVar2)` will just always return 1, while the assembly looks very very weird:
 ```c
 undefined4 dill(void)